Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 * **Max Step** — Defines how many simulation steps can occur before the Agent's episode ends.
 In 3D Balance Ball, an Agent restarts after 5000 steps.

-Perhaps the more interesting aspect of an agents is the Agent subclass implementation.
 When you create an Agent, you must extend the base Agent class.
 The Ball3DAgent subclass defines the following methods:

 * `Agent.OnEpisodeBegin()` — Called when the Agent resets, including at the beginning